Tim55667757/TKSBrokerAPI/README_EN.md

                         `YNDX`).
   --depth DEPTH         Option: Depth of Market (DOM) can be >=1, 1 by
                         default.
+  --no-cancelled        Option: remove information about cancelled operations
+                        from the deals report by the `--deals` key. `False` by default.
   --output OUTPUT       Option: replace default paths to output files for some
                         commands.
 If None then used default files.
   --debug-level DEBUG_LEVEL, --verbosity DEBUG_LEVEL, -v DEBUG_LEVEL